 1 2 3 4 5 The unit does not have an alumni tracking system.
 A planning for an alumni tracking system is in place to assess whether the goals and objectives of the programs have been achieved.
 The programs in the unit generally have alumni tracking system practices.
 Alumni tracking system practices are monitored, and updates are made to the programs based on needs.
-There are internalized, systematic, sustainable, and exemplary practices Evidence to be Considered: The characteristics of the alumni tracking system The level of satisfaction regarding the qualifications held by the graduates and the achievement of the program's objectives and goals Update activities carried out in the programs within the alumni tracking system Alumni feedback Evidence regarding standard practices, regulations, and the unit's original approach and practices developed according to its needs Since the Faculty of Pharmacy has been admitting students for 2 years, there are no graduates yet, and no such work has been conducted in this regard (OD1).
-Evidence:
+There are internalized, systematic, sustainable, and exemplary practices.

+- The characteristics of the alumni tracking system - The level of satisfaction regarding the qualifications held by the graduates and the achievement of the program's objectives and goals - Update activities carried out in the programs within the alumni tracking system - Alumni feedback - Evidence regarding standard practices, regulations, and the unit's original approach and practices developed according to its needs

+Since the Faculty of Pharmacy y has been admit ting students for 2 years , there are no graduates ye et, and no such work has been conducted in the nis regard (OD1)